web-push-libs/pywebpush/README.md

 *data* - can be any serial content (string, bit array, serialized JSON, etc), but be sure that your receiving application is able to parse and understand it. (e.g. `data = "Mary had a little lamb."`)

-*content_type* - specifies the form of Encryption to use, either `'aesgcm'` or the newer `'aes128gcm'`.
-NOTE that not all User Agents can decrypt `'aes128gcm'`, so the library defaults to the older form.
+*content_type* - specifies the form of Encryption to use, either `'aes128gcm'` or the deprecated `'aesgcm'`.
+NOTE that not all User Agents can decrypt `'aesgcm'`, so the library defaults to the RFC 8188 standard form.

 *vapid_claims* - a `dict` containing the VAPID claims required for authorization (See [py_vapid](https://github.com/web-push-libs/vapid/tree/master/python) for more details).
 If `aud` is not specified,